 For example, Augmented Reality (AR) is long being used to create reality maps, data from which is projected by professionals onto tabletops for further examination and correction.

 Leading Businesses Using the Digital Twin Technology

 Seebo.com is a process-based Artificial Intelligence company, which provides industrial solutions to businesses.
-The analysis and result-based services provided by this company enables manufacturers to improve performance, quality and longevity of their services.
+The analysis and result-based services provided by this company enable manufacturers to improve the performance, quality and longevity of their services.
 Particularly, companies can utilize their services to optimize yield and production, and at the same time, minimize the scope of inefficiency and loss.

 Microsoft has already ventured deep in the field of digital twins by not only including it in their array of physical products, rather by also applying it to their processes.
 Microsoft uses a process digital twin to achieve low-cost connectivity and enhanced capability of its products across their complete lifecycle.